johanvos/quantumjava/ch11/semiclassicfactor/README.md

-# Classic factorization
+# Classic factorization using period finding

-This sample shows a simple, naive, classic approach to the integer factorization problem.
+This sample shows a different, but not faster classic approach to the integer factorization problem.
-We introduce the problem space, but there is nothing quantum-related in this chapter.
+We will later benefit from this approach.

 # Running the sample